amitjoy/amitjoy.github.com/_posts/2016-08-25-Different-Dataflow-Programming-Approaches.md

 **Node-RED** provides a browser-based flow editor that makes it easy to wire together devices, APIs, and online services by using the wide range of nodes in the palette.
 Flows can be then deployed to the Node.js runtime with a single click. **Node-RED** is a flow based approach to support various functionalities and smart devices.
 Functional blocks, so-called nodes can represent databases, functions or smart devices.
 These nodes can be wired together and build a functional graph.
 The nodes encapsulate some functionalities, while it is possible for the developer to implement functions within code, added to a node.

-However, **Node-RED** is connecting miniature smart devices, for instance, lights and switches, the UI is essentially aimed for developers as it requires developers to write code snippets in the Node-RED composer UI to define bespoke functionality in a node.
+However, **Node-RED** is connecting miniature smart devices, for instance, lights and switches, the UI is essentially aimed for developers as it requires developers to write code snippets in the **Node-RED** composer UI to define bespoke functionality in a node.
 This constrains users without programming experience to implement interactions between these smart devices which they have not done before.

 In addition, as of now it does not support communication with industrial devices for instance, Modbus, OPC-UA, Siemens S7 PLCs etc. which we are aiming to solve using **Kura Wires**.
-However, custom nodes are provided by many developers to communicate with OPC-UA and Modbus devices, it is still not the primary focus of Node-RED to communicate with industrial devices to process their telemetry data.
+However, custom nodes are provided by many developers to communicate with OPC-UA and Modbus devices, it is still not the primary focus of **Node-RED** to communicate with industrial devices to process their telemetry data.
 In **Kura Wires**, our focus is to process machine production data through the use of different Logical blocks and Computational Blocks.
-We are also aiming to provide several reusable components as much as possible so that users will not need to write a single line of code to implement their own Industrial Internet of Things scenario.
+We are also aiming to provide several reusable components as much as possible so that users will not need to write a single line of code to implement their own Industrial Internet of Things scenarios.

 ## glue.things